geudde/attic-chest/pages/13.reference/01.porden/docs.md

 No more were needful to decide the fight.

-The monarch bent beneath the mighty stroke ;
+The monarch bent beneath the mighty stroke;

-In Henry's hand the faithless weapon broke ;
+In Henry's hand the faithless weapon broke;

 Who, swift as eagles seize their prey, threw down .